What Is SERP Analysis? A Practical Playbook For B2B SaaS Growth Leaders (2026)

 For each prioritized SERP, define the minimal viable asset (MVA) satisfying format and intent:

 Pair each MVA with a conversion experiment: A/B test CTA copy, gate vs. ungated interactive, lead magnets mapped to pricing tiers.
 Success metrics defined upfront.
-We've written about this in our complete guide to answer engine optimization.
+We've written about this in our What Is AEO guide.

 1. Measurement and attribution